 Specialty restaurants are clustered around Nanzenji; such as Yudofu, which is also the name of a healthy boiled tofu dish, served with flavorful dipping sauces and unique to Kyoto.
 When passing by, you might sample some of the delicacies.

 You will have the whole morning to explore Kyoto by yourself.
-In the afternoon, you will be picked up from your hotel by a taxi and taken to the Geisha district.
+In the afternoon, you will be picked up from your hotel and taken to the Geisha district.
 The tour starts at around 15:30.

 Explore the back streets of Kyoto's geisha districts with a leading foreign geisha culture expert, Peter MacIntosh, who has spent half his life living in Kyoto.
 He married an ex-geisha, studies Japanese arts and is a lecturer on Geisha Studies at Kansai University.